-Knowing this, virtually all Internet scams would come to a grinding halt if the providers of free webmail accounts would use stringent procedures to make sure that every account that is set up on their servers is not used for fraudulent purposes.
+Virtually all Internet scams would come to a grinding halt if the providers of free webmail accounts would use stringent procedures to make sure that every account that is set up on their servers is not used for fraudulent purposes.
 Most free webmail providers do not seem to take much notice of reports from people advising them of scammers using their services and the scammers rely on this lackadaisical approach to keep operating with impunity.

-There is an old saying - A fool and his money are soon parted.
-Another famous saying, wrongly attributed to American showman PT Barnum is - There's a sucker born every minute.
+There is an old saying - 'A fool and his money are soon parted'.
+Another famous saying, wrongly attributed to American showman PT Barnum is - 'There's a sucker born every minute.'
 Sadly, both those sayings are very true.
 There seems to be an endless number of stupid and gullible people who hand over large sums of money to fraudsters without even checking up to see if they are being taken for a ride.
 And there will be plenty of scammers out there to take advantage of their stupidity.

-Despite the best efforts of law enforcement authorities and mountains of information on the Internet, such as on this website, exposing how Internet scammers operate and revealing the bones of their scams, stupid and greedy people will still respond to emails from fraudsters purporting to be government officials, bank officers, financiers, dying widows, orphans and lovelorn young females.
-All these scams have one thing in common - the scammers offer to send vast amounts of money to people, if only they first pay some sort of fee, purportedly for clearing the funds or paying for a certificate, or they play on the loneliness of people who are just looking for love.
+Despite the best efforts of law enforcement authorities and mountains of information on the Internet, such as on this website, exposing how Internet scammers operate and revealing the bones of their scams, stupid and greedy people will still respond to emails from fraudsters purporting to be government officials, bank officers, financiers, dying widows, orphans in refugee camps and lovelorn young females.
+All these scams have one thing in common - the scammers offer to send vast amounts of money to people, if only they first pay some sort of fee, purportedly for clearing the funds or paying for a certificate, or they prey on the loneliness of people who are just looking for love.

 Unfortunately, stupidity and greed are traits that are very hard to cure.
 There have been many people who have been conned out of millions of dollars by Internet fraudsters, yet despite being warned by police and friends that they were being scammed, those idiots kept sending more money to the fraudsters.
-One such idiot lost over $2 million in a cash washing fraud that is known as the Anti-Breeze Banknote Scam that no sane person would ever believe.
+One such idiot in Western Australia lost over $2 million in a cash washing fraud that is known as the Anti-Breeze Banknote Scam that no sane person would ever believe.
 But plenty of gullible fools have fallen for it.
 You can read about such scams on the Scambaiting page.

-Internet scams could easily be stopped if people were not so dumb.
-If people did not respond to ridiculously unbelievable offers of money, did not hand out their email usernames and passwords in Phishing scams, did not click on links in emails that loaded Trojan malware onto their computers and were just a bit more savvy, most Internet fraudsters would be looking for different lines of work.
+Internet scams could easily be stopped if people were not so gullible and dumb.
+If people did not respond to ridiculously unbelievable offers of money, did not hand out their email usernames and passwords in Phishing scams, did not click on links in emails that loaded Trojan malware onto their computers and were just a bit more savvy, Internet fraudsters would be looking for different lines of work.

 Like the illegal narcotics trade, where the driving force are the users who are willing to pay good money for illegal drugs, the driving force of scams are the fools who are too stupid to realise that they are being fleeced.
 It's all about cause and effect.
 Scammers wouldn't exist if people were too smart to fall for their crap.